Field Trip Policy and Forms

 MSU adopted a new student travel policy effective July 1, 2013.
 The main purpose of this new policy is to know when our students are on a trip and which students are on the trip so that we know where they are if there is some sort of catastrophe near the event (i.e. a tornado).
 This policy covers field trip experiences and local trips.

-The official MSU policy and forms can be found here.
+View the official MSU policy and forms.
 For your convenience, a Field Trip Summary Document includes form with some LRES-specific information pre-filled, as well as relevant policy information regarding state vehicle use.

 Summary of Forms for Off-Campus Field Trips Required in LRES Classes

 - Form 1: Emergency Contact List (policy s.
 301.01) - fill in participants for each off-campus field trip and email (or submit a hard

 - This form provides us with emergency contacts for trip participants so that we know whom to contact in an emergency.

 - This form may be used as an attendance form; however, in order to provide the information to Jessie prior to the trip, trip coordinators may prefer to gather the information during the class prior to the trip and take attendance separately.